ECOLOMONDO

 The Hawkesbury TDP facility redefines the way scrap tires are being processed.
 It produces renewable products in a much cleaner and safer environment, all at a cheaper cost.
 It is comprised of four processing departments (shredding, thermal processing, recovered carbon black processing, oil fractionation).
 The Hawkesbury facility is capable of processing a minimum of 14,000 tons of tire waste per year and produces 5,300 tons of recovered carbon black, 42,700 barrels of oil, 1,800 tons of steel, 1,600 tons of process gas and 850 tons of fiber.

-“This plant, which is a first of its kind, will demonstrate the full potential of Ecolomondo’s TDP technology.” says Eliot Sorella, Chairman and CEO of the Company.
+“This plant, which is a first of its kind, will demonstrate the full potential of Ecolomondo’s TDP technology.” says Eliot Sorella, Executive Chairman of the Company.

 Ecolomondo has proven its TDP technology can operate at scale and produce high-quality end products